Caylee Hammack

-Caylee Anna Hammack (born March 19, 1994) is an American country music singer-songwriter.
+Caylee Anna Hammack (born March 18, 1994) is an American country music singer-songwriter.
 She is signed to Capitol Records Nashville and released her debut album If It Wasn't for You on August 14, 2020.
 She is signed to Red Light Management and is managed by Mary Hilliard Harrington.

 Early life

 Hammack started playing music at age 13.
 While not getting much of a music education or vocal lessons at a young age, she self-taught by listening and singing songs on the country radio.
 The first time she had to turn down potential tennis scholarships was at age 15, after a surgery to remove a tumor.
 She wrote her first song, "Addictive", about the pain pills she had to take after the surgery.

-While her brother played Southern rock and her sister Britney Spears songs, she discovered the country genre for herself and counts Dixie Chicks and the SHeDAISY as her early inspirations.
+While her brother played Southern rock and her sister Britney Spears songs, she discovered the country genre for herself and counts the Chicks and SHeDAISY as her early inspirations.

 She received a full music scholarship to Belmont University in Nashville at age 18, but declined because her boyfriend persuaded her to stay in Ellaville with him.
 After she broke up with her boyfriend and was noticed by Luke Bryan, she moved to Nashville at the end of 2013 with about $1,000 of savings, a high school diploma, and her clothes in trash bags.
 She ran out of money and slept in her car.
 With a fake ID, she entered the music venues and bars and, after asking a bass player at the Honky Tonk Central on Broadway, she started to sing cover versions there weekly.
 Before signing a recording contract, she performed several original songs, including "Redhead".